 \subsubsection{\textbf{Preprocessing}}

-\textbf{a) Pose estimation} The raw data consists of RGB-D video sequences, which requires an additional step of skeleton keypoint estimation.
-For this purpose, we employed MMPose\cite{mmpose}, an open-source human pose estimation library developed by the OpenMMLab team.
-This framework provides a unified interface for researchers and developers to train, infer, and evaluate a wide variety of pose estimation models.
-In our work, we performed inference using the HRNet-DarkPose model \cite{39,40}, which was trained on the COCO-WholeBody dataset\cite{31}, to estimate human poses.
-The extracted skeleton structure is presented in Fig. 1. \textbf{b) Uniform Frame Sequences} Standardizing frame sequences into a uniform format is a critical preprocessing step for deep learning models.
-Although individual actions may differ in temporal characteristics (e.g., length, speed), consistency across the dataset is required.
-Inevitably, this process involves partial loss of motion information.
-To mitigate this, we applied a frame drop preprocessing strategy.
-As illustrated in Fig. 4., the original sequence was divided into groups at intervals of $N$ frames, and a frame was sampled from each group and concatenated sequentially.
-This approach preserves the original temporal tendency.
-It also allows frame shifting for random sampling within groups, which enhances data variability and supports augmentation.
-Using this method, all sequences were standardized to a length of 288 frames.
+\textbf{a) Pose estimation} The raw data consist of RGB-D video sequences, which require an additional skeleton keypoint estimation step.
+For this purpose, we employed MMPose, an open-source human pose estimation library developed by the OpenMMLab team.\cite{mmpose} This framework provides a unified interface for training, inference, and evaluation across a wide range of pose estimation models.
+In our work, we ran inference using the HRNet-DarkPose model\cite{39,40}, trained on the COCO-WholeBody dataset\cite{31}, to estimate human poses.
+The extracted skeleton representation is presented in Fig. 1. \textbf{\text{b)} Uniform Frame Sequences} Standardizing frame sequences into a uniform format is a critical preprocessing step for deep learning models.
+Although individual actions may differ in temporal characteristics such as duration and speed, consistency across the dataset is necessary.
+Inevitably, this process involves partial information loss.
+To mitigate this, we applied a frame-dropping preprocessing strategy.
+As illustrated in Fig. 4, the original sequence was divided into non-overlapping groups of $N$ frames.
+One frame was then sampled from each group and concatenated in temporal order.
+This approach preserves the overall temporal trend of the action.
+It also enables random frame selection within each group, which increases data diversity and facilitates augmentation.
+Using this strategy, all sequences were standardized to a length of 288 frames.
 The raw data distribution is reported in another study of ours.\cite{ye-eun}